skyler14/reefer/README.md

 } from 'reefer';
 ```

+## Technical Details

+### Optimized Reference ID Encoding

+Reefer uses URL-safe Base64 encoding for reference IDs instead of traditional hexadecimal encoding:

+- **More Efficient**: Base64 encoding stores 6 bits per character versus 4 bits for hexadecimal
+- **Shorter IDs**: ~33% shorter IDs for the same level of uniqueness
+- **URL Safety**: Modified Base64 (`+` replaced with `-` and `/` with `_`)
+- **Higher Entropy**: 16-character Base64 ID provides 96 bits of entropy (versus 64 bits for hex)

+This encoding choice results in shorter, more compact identifiers while maintaining or improving security.

 ## Security Considerations

 - Use a strong, unique encryption key in production
 - Use HTTPS for all server communications
 - Consider user-specific salting for sensitive data
 - Never store sensitive information in references
+- Use the default URL-safe Base64 encoding for optimal security-to-length ratio

 ## License